Île Barbe

-The Île Barbe is an island situated in the middle of the Saône, in the 9th arrondissement of Lyon, part of the quartier Saint-Rambert-l'Île-Barbe (a former-commune annexed in 1963).
+Île Barbe (/fr/; 'Beard Island') is an island situated in the middle of the Saône, in the 9th arrondissement of Lyon, part of the Saint-Rambert-l'Île-Barbe quarter (a former commune annexed in 1963).
 Its name comes from the Latin insula barbara, "Barbarians' Island", suggesting that it was one of the last locales to be occupied (two centuries after the banks of the Saône were, at the foot of the hill of Fourvière).

 History

 A monastery, later an abbey, was founded on the island in the 5th century.
 This was the first monastic establishment in the Lyon region and one of the oldest in all of Gaul.
 Charlemagne gave it a beautiful library.

 The monastery, pillaged several times (in 676 and 725 by the Saracens, and in 937 by the Huns), adopted the Rule of Saint Benedict in the 9th century and gradually became wealthy.

 In 816, Louis the Pious awarded the monastery: